bajpainaman/siactic/README.md

 ## Packet Structure

-All communications using Sciatic Protocol follow this packet structure:
+All communications using owen avalabs protocall  follow this packet structure:

 |  Field        |    Description                                                                                |
 |---------------|-----------------------------------------------------------------------------------------------|